nudam00/SneakersPriceChecker/README.md

 1. StockX - prices must be in USD.
 2. AliasPrice - prices must be in USD.
 3. Restocks - prices must be in EUR.
+4. Klekt - prices must be in EUR.
 <br />
 StockX ends up blocked by PerimeterX quite often, so the program will be restarted automatically and PerimeterX needs to be resolved.
 You also have to choose region and log in manually again.<br />
 Written in Python using Selenium and requests.